CasperLabs/stests/README.md

 What is stests ?
 --------------------------------------

 stests stands for system tests.
-It's goal is to encapsulate large system testing of the CLX network.
+It's goal is to encapsulate large system testing of the CSPR network.

 Why stests ?